pingcap/tidb/docs/design/2018-10-24-view-support.md

   Modify `SHOW TABLE STATUS` function to support show view status, and we use this command to check if `CREATE VIEW` and `DROP VIEW` operation is successful.
 To reuse `SHOW TABLE STATUS` code logic is preferred.

 ## Compatibility
-Add TiDB support for the basic VIEW feature without affecting other existing functions, and make TiDB more compatible with MySQL.
+Support the basic VIEW feature without affecting other existing functions, and make TiDB more compatible with MySQL.

 ## Implementation
+Here is the work items list:
 |Action  |Priority|Deadline|Notes|
 | ------ | ------ | ------ |-----|
 |Extract ViewAlgorithm\ViewDefiner\ViewSQLSecurity\CheckOption to CreateViewStmt struct|P1|2019/01/15|--|